 Install the push rod into the slave cylinder and install the slave cylinder onto the mounting bracket on the side of the transmission.

 Now that the slave cylinder has been mounted, route the braided hose to the back side of the cylinder.
 Make sure to leave enough room so that the hose does not come into contact with the exhaust.
 Attach and tighten to the fitting at the back of the slave cylinder.
+(NOTE: Depending on what clutch you chose to use and the design of the pressure plate fingers, you may need additional travel out of the slave cylinder to get enough movement out of the pedal for full engagement.
+You can drill two holes in the bracket to move the slave cylinder closer to the fork)

 STEP 6: MASTER CYLINDER RESERVOIR INSTALLATION